Disability in the United Kingdom: Politics

 A poster of the British suffrage movement, attacking the fact that women were placed next to "lunatics" and convicts in being unable to vote.
 Ableist and eugenicist ideas were often found in suffrage rhetoric.

 Disability rights has a long and varied history in the UK, ranging from the establishment of the Union of the Physically Impaired Against Segregation in the 1970s to more recent cutbacks of social security benefits and consequent protests.
 The UK was an early adopter of anti-discrimination legislation in 1995 and ratified the United Nations Convention on the Rights of Persons with Disabilities in 2009.
 The organised disability rights movement in the UK can trace its roots back to the establishment of the Union of the Physically Impaired Against Segregation in the early 1970s.
 The organisation's founding principles gave rise to the social model of disability.

 Disabled people disputing benefit claims are usually denied legal aid forcing them to deal with complex and distressing cases without help.
 The numbers disputing when benefits are denied have fallen drastically and it is feared the most vulnerable are losing out.

 The treatment of disabled people was an issue in the 2017 United Kingdom general election.
 The Green Party and Labour Party both produced separate disability manifestos.
 The Green Party document was launched by their candidate in Putney, Ben Fletcher, who is deafblind.

+Reform UK proposed in 2026 that it would abolish Personal Independence Payment and the extra health-related payments on Universal Credit and introduce a new Health Security Allowance for the most "severe, enduring and high-risk cases".